-In contrast to media coverage, the Samaritans find that when engaging in direct work with individuals, directly asking about suicide if you think a person may be suicidal, is the more protective approach and can directly help a person having those feelings51.
-This suggests a distinction should be made between media attention and amplifying general awareness of dangerous challenges and hoax challenges, and as explored above, talking candidly and directly with groups of young people who may be at risk.
-However, the suicide guidance above (and the reviews of media impact upon which they are based) do suggest that media guidelines could play an important role in reducing adverse impact from dangerous challenges and hoaxes.
+In contrast to media coverage, the Samaritans find that when engaging in direct work with individuals, if you think a person may be suicidal, directly asking about suicide is the more protective approach and can directly help a person having those feelings.54 This suggests a distinction to be drawn between media attention and amplifying general awareness of dangerous challenges and hoax challenges, and as explored above, talking candidly and directly with groups of young people who may be at risk.
+However, the above suicide guidance (and the reviews of media impact upon which they are based) do suggest that media guidelines could play an important role in reducing adverse impact from dangerous challenges and hoaxes.